 "Well there's your problem.
 The parts are just wallered-out."
-This is the normal progression of fit between two parts that rub against each other while out in the weather and working on a farm for decades.
+This is the normal progression of fit between two tractor parts that rub against each other for decades on end in a farming environment.
 These first two photos are the offending shift tower and shift lever.
+Light should not be showing through the shift tower like it does.
 The wear is also shown in other photos below.
 It's quite impressive.

 Time has not been kind to these parts.
 The retaining ring in the upper right has lost its springiness.
-The two pins in the lower center of the photo are purt-near wore out on the ends that ride in the two slots milled into the ball on the shift lever.
+The two pins in the lower center of the photo are purt-near wore out on the ends that ride in the two "slots" (or what's left of them) milled into the ball on the shift lever.

-The shift lever has been eaten away by corrosion.
+The shift lever has been eaten away by corrosion also.

 That rounded-out part in the center of the slot isn't supposed to be there.
+The worn pins and the worn-out ball allow the shift lever to move in ways it's not supposed to move.
 Yes, things are plumb wore out.
 I'll break out the MIG welder and try my best to fill in all the offending craters and worn bits.

 Below shows the results of the welding session.
 Next is to grind most of that weld material away.